mathkimchi/singularity/README.md

     - [x] each instance of project manager corresponds to exactly one project
   - [ ] get task organizer to work with project manager
     - [ ] add a way for tasks to talk to project manager (either replace `ManagerProxy` or make it better)
+      - [ ] split the subapps from singularity
   - [ ] add project heirarchy
   - [ ] add linking/referencing to task organizer